modelscope/data-juicer/README.md

   report generation feature for a deeper understanding of your dataset.
 Coupled with multi-dimension automatic evaluation capabilities, it supports a timely feedback loop at multiple stages in the LLM development process.
   ![Data-in-the-loop](docs/imgs/feedback_loop.png)

-- **Comprehensive Processing Recipes**: Offering tens of [pre-built data processing recipes](configs/data_juicer_recipes/README.md) for pre-training, post-tuning, en, zh, and more scenarios.
-Validated on
-  reference LLaMA models.
+- **Comprehensive Data Processing Recipes**: Offering tens of [pre-built data processing recipes](configs/data_juicer_recipes/README.md) for pre-training, post-tuning, en, zh, and more scenarios.
+Validated on reference LLaMA models.
   ![exp_llama](docs/imgs/exp_on_llama.png)